aws-samples/aws-modernization-with-sysdig/README.md

 git submodule update
 ```

-Then server the website with hugo:
+Then serve the website with hugo:

 ```bash
 hugo server